 - B2B Exempt Sales – Business expenses can sometimes be tax-free but how can you be sure something qualifies?

 Resources from the Webinar

-Caroline Powell is the Marketing and Events Coordinator at Seller Labs.
-She is an experienced and organized Marketing Coordinator focused in virtual and in-person events, email marketing, and project management.
+Caroline Powell is an Event Manager, Partner Specialist, and Marketing Expert at DISQO.
 Managing events from creation to completion, she has experience in marketing campaigns, advertising, blog writing, directing a team, and ensuring the events' success through nurture endeavors.